Probing Neural Topology of Large Language Models

-To better characterize the complex interplay between neural topology and perplexity, we propose \textit{graph probing}, a method that learns representations of neural connectivity graphs to predict corresponding language generation performance, as illustrated in Figure~\ref{fig::method}.
-Specifically, we adopt a GNN-based probe that encodes each node by aggregating neighborhood information through convolutional message passing on the graph~\cite{kipf2017gcn, fey2019pyg}.
-We employ the ReLU activation function~\cite{fukushima1975cognitron} between graph convolution layers and use both average and maximum pooling to summarize node-level embeddings into a graph-level representation.
+\paragraph{Probing on Neural Topology.} We propose \textit{graph probing} to study the dependence between LLM performance and neural topology.
+Specifically, we adopt simple linear or multi-layer perceptrons (MLP) probes~\citep{rumelhart1986learning} that take neural topology as input to predict its corresponding language understanding performance, as illustrated in Figure~\ref{fig::method}.
 Given a connectivity matrix $\mathbf{A}$ induced by feeding a tokenized sequence $X$ to an LLM, where each element $a_{ij}$ denotes the functional connectivity (Pearson correlation coefficient) between neurons $i$ and $j$, our probe produces the graph representation $\mathbf{z}$ as follows: